 Majors complete empirical research projects in Research Methods, but are also encouraged to do so in laboratory and topics courses, and in close collaboration with faculty members in independent study.
 Students have access to the department’s extensive laboratory facilities for research in neuroscience, acoustical analysis, child development, animal and human learning, social, personality, and clinical psychology.
 We highly recommend that students who wish to pursue honors projects or empirical projects for PSYC 610 begin them in their junior year.

-Several opportunities to receive course credit for work within applied settings (e.g., working in a clinical setting in the community) are regularly available - see PSYC 451.
+Several opportunities to receive course credit for work within applied settings (e.g., working in a clinical setting in the community) are regularly available—see PSYC 451.
 Other practica that similarly combine academic and applied components may be arranged.
 This includes various opportunities for placement at non-profit human services programs in the local community.
-For information on such practica, contact the Career Center (920-832-6561), Beth Haines (920-832-6708), Lori Hilt (920-832-7050), or Jerry Metalsky (920-832-6705).
+For information on such practica, contact career services (920-832-6561), Beth Haines (920-832-6708), or Lori Hilt (920-832-7050).